fexell/Feathers-Nuxt/README.md

 > Feathers JS + Nuxt JS

 This project uses the lastest @feathersjs (@feathersjs/cli) and latest NuxtJS.
-It's also setup using .gzip-compression (0) and SCSS.
+It's also setup using .gzip-compression (9) and SCSS.
 Change the gzip threshold in "nuxt.config.js" to desired compression ( https://www.npmjs.com/package/compression ).
 This is lightly based off of the FeathersJS tutorial, found here https://blog.feathersjs.com/ssr-vuejs-app-with-feathers-and-nuxt-bb7dfd3e6397 , but updated to use the latest versions of Feathers and Nuxt.
 NuxtJS: https://nuxtjs.org/
 FeathersJS: https://feathersjs.com/

 > Backend: [FeathersJS](https://feathersjs.com/)
 > Frontend: [NuxtJS](https://nuxtjs.org/)
 > Database: [MongoDB (using Mongoose)](https://mongoosejs.com/)

+## Updates

+# 1.1

+Added a "layouts" folder, which overrides Nuxt's layouts folder, allowing one to add components easier, such as a header or menu component, as example.
+Changed the initial .gzip-compression to **9**, and enabled [http/2](https://developers.google.com/web/fundamentals/performance/http2/).

 ## About